novaminds/magento2_likes/README.md

 Note:
 Module namespace directory must be NovaMinds.

-If you face any problem, please tell us.
+If you faced any problem, please tell us.

 Installation: